 William B. Mack is a co-chair of the Financial Regulatory and Compliance Practice.
 He is experienced in advising companies on regulatory and compliance matters relating to the Securities and Exchange Commission regulations, the Exchange Act, Anti-Money Laundering laws and Financial Industry Regulatory Authority (FINRA) rules.

-William’s practice involves all aspects of broker-dealer regulation, including Self-Regulatory Organization (SRO) membership, supervision, employment, research, soft dollar arrangements, chaperoning of foreign broker-dealers, social media, use of foreign finders, anti-money laundering rules, and market making issues.
+William’s practice involves all aspects of broker-dealer regulation, including Self-Regulatory Organization (SRO) membership, supervision, employment, research, soft dollar arrangements, chaperoning of foreign broker-dealers, social media, use of foreign finders, anti-money laundering rules, alternative trading systems (ATS), exchanges, and market making issues.
 He also provides regulatory guidance to investment banking clients in connection with securities offerings and related trading issues.

 William advises firms in the FINRA new membership (NMA) and the continuing membership (CMA) processes.
 William assists firms to develop or amend their written supervisory procedures and compliance manuals.